NAS vs Server: Which Is Right for You?

 Data storage is a vital part of any enterprise because it’s imperative to distribute data quickly and safely backup the vital information of the business.
-As your business grows, so does your need for more sophisticated storage facilities, especially when you have employees who require access to large amounts of information in the office and off-site.
 NAS (Network-attached Storage) and storage server are two main storage options for data access, storage and sharing.
-NAS vs server, which is right for you?
+NAS vs server, what's the difference and which is right for you?

 A server is a high-performance hardware designed to process requests and deliver data to other computers over a local network or Internet.
 The Internet server is normally configured with additional processing memory and storage capacity to handle massive users and requests.

 Servers can be classified into different types according to four different standards, including server form factor, instruction set architecture, processor quantity and application types.
 For instance, by server form factor, servers can be divided into rack servers, tower servers, blade servers and cabinet servers.

 Although NAS and server share some similarities in sharing files across devices on a network, they do differ from each other in some respects.

 Functionality: A server can be configured to perform a variety of functions, such as working as file servers, print servers, application database servers, web server, etc. Some servers can even integrate multiple functions.
 However, as a data storage server, NAS does not provide several functions like a server, the main function of which is data storage.

 Price: Compared with NAS, servers require more power and are more expensive.
 Besides, server operating systems often require companies to purchase a server license, which is also an expense.